diogovalentte/mantium/README.md

 ## Dashboard

 6. The dashboard expects to connect to the API on the address `http://localhost:8080`.
-If the API is running in a different address, export the API address environment variable:
+If the API is running at a different address, export the API address environment variable:

 ```bash
 export API_ADDRESS=http://localhost:8081